ZachNewbery/CS3099-A9/README.md

 ## Instructions to run locally

 To make it clear how to run our project locally, should it become necessary, we have included two ```README.md``` files with instructions.
-Each outlines the nececcary dependencies, as well as build and run instructions for our platform.
+Each outlines the necessary dependencies, as well as build and run instructions for our platform.

 ### Backend: